-Non-equity investments held by the Company are classified as fair value through other comprehensive income (FVOCI), if the contractual cash flows of the investment comprise solely payments of principal and interest and the investment is held within a business model whose objective is achieved by both the collection of contractual cash flows and sale.
+Non-equity investments held by the Company are classified as FVOCI, if the contractual cash flows of the investment comprise solely payments of principal and interest and the investment is held within a business model whose objective is achieved by both the collection of contractual cash flows and sale.
 Changes in fair value are recognised in other comprehensive income, except for the recognition in profit or loss of expected credit losses, interest income (calculated using the effective interest method) and foreign exchange gains and losses.
 When the investment is derecognised, the amount accumulated in other comprehensive income is recycled from equity to profit or loss.